devmdeniz/devmdeniz/README.md

 ### Hi there, I'm Mehmet Deniz - aka [DevMDeniz][instagram] 👋

-- I am BackEnd Developer!
+- I want to be a Full Stack Developer!